 We first and foremost look to fund organizations that produce original content and results of value to the broad community of actors working to end the conflict.

 With an average grant size of around $12,000, we value investing in organizations where our contributions can make a real difference.

 We welcome applications from the full range of organizations working to end the Israeli-Palestinian conflict.

 We evaluate applicants based on their mission, strategy, programming, ability and willingness to partner with FMEP and our other grantees, and their overall impact towards ending the Palestinian-Israeli conflict.

-Applications for rapid response, project-specific grants are considered on an as-needed basis.
+Applications for rapid response, project-specific grants are considered on a rolling basis.
 To apply, please attach a letter of interest, tax determination letter(s), and a current organizational budget in an email to our Director of Philanthropy Philip Sweigart (firstname.lastname@example.org).
 Letters of interest without supporting documents will not be considered.